azeloc/beautifulhugo/README.md

 ### Syntax highlighting

-This theme has support for both server side and client side highlighting.
+This theme originally had support for both server side and client side highlighting.
+This fork supports only client side highlighting.

-#### Server side syntax highlighting

-Use the `highlight` shortcode (with Pygments), see [the Hugo documentation](http://gohugo.io/extras/highlighting/) for more information.

-To use this feature install Pygments (`pip install Pygments`) and add `pygmentsuseclasses = true` to your `config.toml`.

 #### Client side syntax highlighting

-Use triple backticks "```" or triple tilde "~~~" around code blocks.
+Use triple backticks "```" or triple tilde "~~~" around code blocks for R, js and css highlighting.
+This theme uses a tweaked version of prism.js.

-Client side highlighting does not require pygments to be installed.

 ### Disqus support